phetsims/qa/issue-templates/dev-test-template.md

 <!--- [CAN BE OMITTED, DO NOT EDIT] -->
 <h3>Screen Readers</h3>

 This sim supports screen readers.
-Look over the a11y view before opening the simulation.
+If you are unfamiliar with screen readers, please ask Katie to introduce you to screen readers.
+If you simply need a refresher on screen readers, please consult the [QA Book](link), which should have all of the information you need as well as a link to a screen reader tutorial made by Jesse.
+Otherwise, look over the a11y view before opening the simulation.
 Once you've done that, open the simulation and make sure alerts and descriptions work as intended.

 <!--- [CAN BE OMITTED, CAN BE EDITED] -->
 <h3>Platforms and Screen Readers to Be Tested</h3>